-1. In Florida:
+In Florida:

-- A Florida notary; or - A Florida judge, clerk, or deputy clerk of a court of record:
+- A Florida notary; or - A Florida judge, clerk, or deputy clerk of a court of record.

-NOTE: The acknowledgment shall be authenticated by the signature and seal of the person administering the oath.
-When the acknowledgment is taken before any judge, clerk or deputy clerk of court of record, the seal of such court may be fixed as the seal of the judge or clerk.
+Note: The acknowledgment shall be authenticated by the signature and seal of the person administering the oath.
+When the acknowledgment is taken before any judge, clerk, or deputy clerk of court of record, the seal of such court may be fixed as the seal of the judge or clerk.

-2. In another state:
+In another state:

-- A notary or justice of the peace in that state; or - A judge, clerk or deputy of a court of record in that state.
+- A notary or justice of the peace in that state; or - A judge, clerk, or deputy clerk of a court of record in that state.

-3. In a foreign country:
+In a foreign country:

-- Judge or justice of a court of last resort; - foreign notary; - Any minister, consul general, charge d'affaires, or consul of the United States resident in such country.
+- A judge or justice of a court of last resort; - A foreign notary; - Any minister, consul general, charge d'affaires, or consul of the United States resident in such country.

-4. By a Commissioned Officer of the United States Armed Forces
+By a Commissioned Officer of the United States Armed Forces